tavikukko/Chrome-SP-Editor/README.md

 A Google Chrome Extension for creating and updating files (js, css) in SharePoint Online from Chrome Developer Tools

 ## Version history
+* 1.2.15 All injections will now respect the sequence, no matter if loaded from CDN or locally
 * 1.2.14 Small fix
-* 1.2.13 Added possibiitity to inject new file from add new file view.
+* 1.2.13 Added possibility to inject new file from add new file view.
 * 1.2.12 Fixed issue where editors in different tabs could affect others settings.
 * 1.2.11 Added default content to new js/css files created from the editor.
 * 1.2.10 Bug fix.
 Edited file was always published as a major version.